Home

 nostrils to match facial proportions and create a refined, natural look.

-Alar resection is a surgical procedure that reduces the width of the nose's alae to give it a sharper and
+Alar reduction is a surgical procedure that reduces the width of the nose's alae to give it a sharper and

 more refined appearance.